2ndSightLab/ai-tracker/issues.md

 Fixed issues in fixed.md

+🟡 Ram sharing worked for one VPC but it's not working for the other three nad the models are going aroudn and around in circles and cannot figure it out.

 🟡 May be a dup but I think the user/role has to be deployed prior to teh location it is in the base env.

 🟡 Rename and account - name, email, alias - use this before closing an account